 But you notice the contradictions?

 All of the labels have been applied to me at some point when the person applying the label thought they had enough information about me to place me in a category among others who they thought also belonged there.
-Some of the labels are considered complimentary, some are dehumanizing slurs.
+Some of the labels are considered complimentary, some are considered slurs.
 Some of the labels were applied to me in the past and no one would think to apply them now.
 Others are a matter of perspective.
 To a person with no roof over her head, I may appear rich.
-To a billionaire I likely appear poor.
+To a billionaire I probably appear poor.
 If we think of the implications of rich and poor beyond the financial, a person with more friends might call me poor and a person with no friends might call me rich.

 But what about diagnostic labels?
 Do they work the same way?
 What happens when we contrast historical diagnostic labels with current diagnostic labels?

 Epilepsy, anxiety, paralysis, developmental disability, Hansen’s disease, non verbal, schizophrenia.

 Falling sickness, hysteria, lameness, retardation, leprosy, dumb, madness.